ciroque/the-dagwood/docs/demo/src/02-text-pipeline.md

 ### Concurrency Analysis

 With `max_concurrency: 2`, this linear chain still executes sequentially because each processor depends on the previous one.
-However, the infrastructure is ready for parallel execution when we introduce diamond patterns.
+However, the infrastructure is ready for parallel execution when diamond patterns are introduced.

 ### Memory Efficiency